 For Christmas, I bought my mum the hard back copy of Jennifer Kloester’s Georgette Heyer: Biography of a Bestseller, about one of my all time favourite writers.
-My cunning plan was (obviously) to read it, but as this has proved tricky due to us not living in the same country I have had to resort to borrowing a copy from the library.
+My cunning plan was (obviously) to read it myself too, but as this has proved tricky due to the two of us not living in the same country, I have had to resort to borrowing a copy from the library.
 I am now on my third renewal and not quite finished reading it yet as various other books have intervened.
 I may actually buy myself a copy since it is an excellent addition to my stash of literary biographies.
-I could see Georgette nestling in nicely next to Daphne; though I’m not sure what she would have made of Dolly Wilde.
+I could see Georgette nestling in nicely next to Daphne; though I am not sure what she would have made of Dolly Wilde.

 The Devil’s Cub Georgette Heyer